Bon Voyage! Better call your… solicitor! (when you’re planning travel)

 You can have your solicitor look over your policy, however this is something you should be able to do yourself.
 It will cost you nothing and could save you a fortune.

 The law: interstate and overseas

-Finally, the law can differ in different jurisdictions.
-If you travel interstate, whilst Commonwealth law will remain the same, laws can differ from State to State.
+Finally, the law differs in different jurisdictions.
+If you travel interstate, while Commonwealth law will remain the same, laws can differ from State to State.
 Be aware of the State legislation, particularly regarding things like road rules, in other States before you travel.

 In other countries, the laws can be very different to Australia.
 Make sure you have qualified for and met their entrance requirements, whether this be applying for a Visa or applying through a Visa-Waiver program, if the country you are visiting has such a program.
 You need to know if there are any illegal acts that may be perfectly legal in this country but could land you in proverbial hot water where you are travelling to.

 You should also know your rights should you be arrested overseas, what are you allowed to do and who can you legally contact?
 You should know where your Australian Embassy is and have the number just in case the worst occurs.
 Have a photocopy of your Passport and credit card/s, or have a photo of them on your phone, in case they are lost or stolen.